opencontainers/distribution-spec/conformance/README.md

 A GitHub Action is provided by this repo which you can use as part of a GitHub-based CI pipeline.

-The following example will build the binary off of the master branch, run the tests, and upload `junit.xml` and `report.html` as build artifacts:
+The following example will build the binary off of the main branch, run the tests, and upload `junit.xml` and `report.html` as build artifacts:

 ```yaml